 Vector Tobacco's operations are included in consolidated federal and state income tax returns of its indirect parent, Vector.
 At December 31, 2007 and 2006, the Company had \$97,540 and \$100,827 of unrecognized net deferred tax assets, comprised principally of net operating loss carryforwards, available to offset future taxable income for federal and state income tax purposes, respectively.
 A valuation allowance has been provided against these deferred tax assets as it is presently deemed more likely than not that the benefit of such net tax assets will not be utilized.
 The Company currently has an indefinite lived intangible asset of \$107,511 that is not amortized.
-Therefore, the reversal of deferred tax liabilities related to this intangible asset is not considered a source of future taxable income in assessing the realization of deferred tax assets.
+Therefore, the reversal of deferred tax assets.
 The Company continues to evaluate the realizability of its net deferred tax assets and its estimate is subject to change.